-I’ve been in the writing industry for six years now and have spent more than half of them in the query trenches.
+I’ve been in the writing industry for seven years now and have spent more than half of them in the query trenches.
 Yes, I know, that’s exactly as exhausting as it sounds.
 I’ve received more rejections than I have books on my shelf, which is saying quite a lot!
 But to be perfectly honest with you all, I wouldn’t trade those five painful years of trying to break into the traditional publishing industry for anything, even though I’m glad they’re behind me.

 Because it taught me a very valuable skill.

 No matter how a book makes its way into readers hands—indie, hybrid, traditional, whatever—it’ll never get there in the first place if the author doesn’t know how to sell their work.
 And a huge part of selling stories is to craft a balanced, hooky pitch that signals to the reader what kind of story this is, not to mention compels them to want to read it.
 A pitch is the meat of a query letter, the blurb on the back of a book, or the thing you say in an elevator when explaining your story to someone.

 In short, a pitch is what sells the novel.